Ferdyboy81/Flicker_1st-Project/readme.md

 The game is designed to enhance users reaction time and speed.
-The more the user can target and click the flashing lights within the specified time period.
-The user wins the game.
+The more the user can target and click the flashing lights within the specified time period, the user wins the game.

 ## Game Instruction: